IntendaUK/opus-ui-website/app/markdown/gettingStarted/1-1-introduction.md

 ## Creating a New React App

 If you don't have a React app set up yet, you can create a new one using any number of tools.
-We recommend [Vite](https://vitejs.dev/guide/), but please use whatever works for you!
+We recommend [{ "cpt": "Vite", "attributes": { "target": "_blank" } }](https://vitejs.dev/guide/), but please use whatever works for you!

 ## Installing Opus UI